TECK7/my_portfolio_master/README.md

 Chrome, Firefox and Internet Explorer because targeted audience may have different browser installed on their mobile gadgets.

 ### 2. Webpage Building Approach

+At the start, I had considered three different approaches building my webpage.
+The first approach is by using free and ready available themes from popular websites / blogs.
+The second approach is to start from scratch by writing completely new HTML 5 and CSS 3 files.
+The third approach is to use popular frameworks such as Bootstrap or Zurb Foundation.
+All these approaches have its advantages and disadvantages.